UBC-CIC/EC2Ensemble/docs/DeploymentGuide.md

     (NOTE: The third step of installing Docker is only needed for testing the lambda functions in this app locally, it does not have to be installed for the sole purpose of deployment)
 -   AWS CLI installed for use on your system, details on the installation can be found [here](https://aws.amazon.com/cli/)
--   You have created an AMI that is purposed to be run in the EC2 instances created by the solution.
-[AMI guide](./AMISetup.md)

 ### Deployment Steps